codiga/doc.codiga.io/docs/public-profiles.md

 The static content is a static HTML version that is great for indexing with a search engine.
-The dynamic version is an implementation of the public profile on our frontend and is less SEO friendly.
+The dynamic version is an implementation of the public profile on our main app and is less SEO friendly.

 ## What do all these numbers mean?